jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/karaf-logging.md

 ```
 log:tail
 ```
-Karaf logs are also written to the data/log directory within your main Frinx ODL distribution directory so can be viewed outside of karaf.
+Karaf logs are also written to the data/log directory within your main FRINX ODL distribution directory so can be viewed outside of karaf.

-Default settings for logging can be changed in etc/org.ops4j.pax.logging.cfg within your main Frinx ODL distribution directory.
+Default settings for logging can be changed in etc/org.ops4j.pax.logging.cfg within your main FRINX ODL distribution directory.